Advantages of migration to HEDDA.IO

 Configure the components to use the previously imported DQS domain.
 Then save the data again in a database.

-Follow the next steps to create an Azure Data Factory with HEDDA.IO components.
+The next steps will help you create an Azure Data Factory with HEDDA.IO components.

 Create a new Azure Data Factory using the Azure Portal.